Spring Weeds We are Seeing Right Now

 Like most weeds, these three can be pulled up.
 Pull them before they get a chance to set seed.
 Many weeds will grow and set seed multiple times a growing season.
 We also recommend spot treating with a post-emergent herbicide.
 If you choose to pull wild onion, be sure to get the entire plant.
 Any fragment left behind will regenerate and grow.

 A happy healthy turf is always the best defense against weeds.
 Make sure you are mowing at the right height, watering, and fertilizing appropriately.
-See our 5 commandments of lawn care for more details.

 What’s coming next?
 The Forsythia bush is blooming!
 This means it’s time to apply your broadleaf pre-emergent!
 This will deter broadleaf weeds such as the ever-annoying crabgrass!